 Westminister Bridge: one of the most unnatural photos of a “dead body” ever.
 How tall is she?
 Three meters?
 How did she even get there?
 And, coming back to our topic at hand, where are her shoes?

 Ultra-bizarre indeed.
-One lone shoe stands on its sole in the middle of London Bridge as “forensic guys” pose.
+One lone shoe stands on its sole in the middle of a London pedestrian bridge as “forensic guys” pose.

 This next image is from a terror attack in Kabul, Afghanistan.

 From the aftermath of Las Vegas Harvest Fest automatic weapon event.
 Why would someone just toss nice boots to the curb?
 Obviously this is designed for emotional effect.

 We see lots of Nike brands, including this pair spotted outside the Bataclan theater in Paris after that inexplicable “attack.”
 This is fall weather as shown by the leaves.
 The date is November 15, 2015.
 Who would run out of the theater and just leave their shoes on the curb?
 Then there is the added emotional effect of a bloody shirt.
 This is trauma based programming.